My Laptop Keeps Freezing And Not Responding Windows 7 (Fixed)

 Solutions For My Laptop Keeps Freezing And Not Responding Windows 7

-At this point, you may likely have lost all the progress on your projects and data on your laptop as the system becomes useless.
+You may have lost all the progress on your projects and data on your laptop as the system becomes useless.
 To tackle this issue, you have to know what caused it first.

 Disable All Other Services Except Microsoft Services